-All investments have been managed during the year under review by the investment managers, annuity provider and AVC provider detailed in the list of Plan advisers on pages 1 to 2.
+All investments have been managed during the year under review by the investment managers and AVC provider detailed on page 1.
 There is a degree of delegation of responsibility for investment decisions.

 The investment strategy is agreed by the Trustee after taking appropriate advice.
 Subject to complying with the agreed strategy, which specifies the target proportions of the fund which should be invested in the principal market sectors, the day-to-day management of the Plan's asset portfolio, which includes full discretion for stock selection, is the responsibility of the investment managers.